paraspell/presskit/README.md

-# presskit
+# ParaSpell✨ presskit repository

-Presskit repository containing ParaSpell logos
+Set of logos ready for media/press.